kate-romero/cse15l-labreports/lab-report-4-week-8.md

 # Week 8: Lab Report 4
-Note: I cannot get my test files to run.
-I made sure lib, junit, and hamcrest were correctly named and that I used the correct Windows commands, but was still unsuccessful.
-The output section contains screenshots of running the two programs with each snippet.
-I manually compared the actual output to the expected output.
-I am currently working to figure out why I can't run my test files.
 ## Repository Links for markdown-parse
 - [my repository](https://github.com/kate-romero/my-markdown-parse)
 - [the repository my group reviewed](https://github.com/Stocktocon/markdown-parse)